 2019 marks the 70th anniversary of the first publication of George Orwell’s Nineteen Eighty-Four.
 It’s a book that is as relevant today as when first published, covering as it does totalitarianism; fake news; the suppression of dissent and freedom; two-minute hate (the equivalent of online mobs and ‘lock her up’ chants); Big Brother and surveillance; doublethink; social media spying; strong men in power where tyrannies rule.
 The growth of populism, nationalism and fears for the future of democracy are often seen as Orwellian.
 Nineteen Eighty-Four is a book that has lost none of its power and remains full of ideas about the way we live, work, learn and protest today.
 It’s a guide for troubled times.

-To debate Orwell, the meaning and importance of Nineteen Eighty-Four today – and how we can reject the 1984 nightmare – artist Jake Chapman joins Dorian Lynskey (author of The Ministry of Truth: a Biography of George Orwell’s 1984); Jean Seaton (director of the Orwell Foundation); and Ece Temulkuran (novelist, commentator and author most recently of How to Lose a Country: The 7 Steps from Democracy to Dictatorship).
-Chaired by writer, broadcaster and commentator Sarah Ditum.
+To debate Orwell, the meaning and importance of Nineteen Eighty-Four today – and how we can reject the 1984 nightmare – artist Jake Chapman joins Dorian Lynskey (author of The Ministry of Truth: a Biography of George Orwell’s 1984); Jean Seaton (director of the Orwell Foundation); and Ece Temelkuran (novelist, commentator and author most recently of How to Lose a Country: The Seven Steps from Democracy to Dictatorship).

 This event is part of a citywide reading project on Nineteen Eighty-Four.
 We’re giving away 1,000 copies of the book in Festival of the Future City.
 Register on the Nineteen Eighty-Four Reading Project page to be the first to find out about collection points.